MayurKasidariya/IdentityServerDemo/README.md

     Note that AddIdentity<ApplicationUser, IdentityRole> must be invoked before AddIdentityServer.

-8. Identity server requires data to do operation so in code there are some hard-coded in-memory clients and resource definitions in `Config.cs` file those data seeded into database using InitializeDatabase() method which is called in `Configure` method in `Startup.cs` file
+8. Identity server requires data to do the operation so in code there are some hard-coded in-memory clients and resource definitions in `Config.cs` file those data seeded into database using InitializeDatabase() method which is called in `Configure` method in `Startup.cs` file
     ```csharp
         private void InitializeDatabase(IApplicationBuilder app)
         {